Tilli Software Joins Washington Gas In“Party With A Purpose” To Support Community Initiatives

 Our flagship tool, TilliCX, a branded cloud-enabled API-based UI/UX platform, optimizes digital payments and customer engagement.
 Complementing it, Nudge, our event-based communication, bill presentment, and payment processing tool, excels in achieving high conversions for critical actions like eBill enrollments, payment agreements, and transactions.
 Monay, our fintech innovation, offers an omni-channel payment gateway, merchant processor, and store-valued wallet with diverse flows for P2P, C2B, B2B, and B2C interactions.

-In addition to these remarkable solutions, we have recently introduce our B2B payout solution, ensuring secure and efficient payouts for businesses and BBPS Biller onboarding services that facilitates smooth onboarding of Billers on BBPS platform using our adapter-based framework suitable for any ERP or System of Records.
+In addition to these remarkable solutions, we have recently introduced our B2B payout solution, ensuring secure and efficient payouts for businesses and BBPS Biller onboarding services that facilitate smooth onboarding of Billers on the BBPS platform using our adapter-based framework suitable for any ERP or System of Records.

 About Washington Gas Limited: